craftcms/docs/docs/commerce/4.x/addresses.md

 A full example of this can be seen in the [example templates](example-templates.md) on the cart page.

-## Customer Addresses
+## Address Book

-Your front end can modify customer addresses independently of the cart.
+When logged in, your customers can modify their addresses independently of the cart.

-Customers can only add and remove addresses from the front end while they’re logged in.
+Refer to the main [Address documentation](/4.x/addresses.md) for more information and examples.

 ### Get All Current Customer Addresses

-You can fetch a list of addresses directly from any [user](craft4:craft\elements\User) element:
+You can fetch a list of addresses directly from any [User](craft4:craft\elements\User) element:

 ::: code
 ```twig